Fyzxs/IMock/README.md

 ## Utils
 #### ReSharper plugin
-To generate the `FakeSomeInterface` classes easily for C# a ReSharper plugin has been built.
+To generate the `MockSomeInterface` classes easily for C# a ReSharper plugin has been built.
 The source code is available under the utils directory.
-This plugin adds `Create Fake` and `Update Fake` to the `Alt+Enter` Context Action menu.
+This plugin adds `Create Mock` and `Update Mock` to the `Alt+Enter` Context Action menu.
 We've found it saves a lot of time; though doing it some time manually will help provide a better understanding.
 Things being black magic is unfortunate.

 Currently the plugin is not available on the ReSharper extensions marketplace.
 The nupkg files are included with the project.